LeifChristian/ReactFileManager/README.md

 Who said React can't access a computer's file system?
-With Node/Express it can!
+With Node/Express it can.

 # React File Manager/Text Editor